sithara/cloud-billing-reports/README.md

 Create master and temp tables for azure and aws.
 The master tables has historic data whereas the temp tables maintain previous two months data.
 The temp tables are created to improve performance of the scripts.

-Run the infrareport report script to consolidate the aws and azure reports .
+Run the infrareport report script to consolidate the aws and azure reports and saves it to a staging table INFRASTRUCTURE_REPORT_FINAL.
+Finally run `ruby infra_report.rb` script to customize your report with the required fields.
+SUBSCRIPTION_ENGAGEMENT_MAP
+OUT_INFRA_REPORT